Activity for ‘Watercress Tuna and the children of Champion Street’

 Watercress Tuna and the children of Champion Street

-A tuna (eel) with a magic throat travels to Champion Street, a typical inner city New Zealand street with compact state housing and power lines.
-There the tuna presents gifts to the children who live there.
-The gifts all represent the children’s own cultural heritages – a kie for Kelehia and a hau for Kava (Tokelauan), a piupiu for Hirini and a poi for Roimata (New Zealand Maori), a pate for Tuaine and a pareu for Nga (Cook Island Maori), and an ula for Losa and an ailao afi for Fa’afetai (Samoan).
+A tuna (eel) with a magic throat travels to Champion Street and presents gifts to the children who live there.
+The gifts all represent the children’s own cultural heritages – a kie for Kelehia and a hau for Kava (Tokelauan); a piupiu for Hirini and a poi for Roimata (New Zealand Maori); a pate for Tuaine and a pareu for Nga (Cook Island Maori); an ula for Losa and an ailao afi for Fa’afetai (Samoan).
 The theme of this story is Pasifica, with four key Pacific cultures being represented within the story.
-Grace also alludes to gender roles within each culture, by assigning gender specific ‘gifts’ from the tuna.
+Grace also alludes to gender roles within each culture, by assigning gender specific “gifts” from the tuna.
+In the illustrations, Champion Street is a typical inner-city New Zealand street, with compact state housing and power lines.

 Activity 1: EXPLORING MUSIC AND DANCE IN DIFFERENT CULTURES (The Arts)